 Computer Labs and Printing

 Our computer labs are available whenever the center is open, if not reserved by a course (rare occurrences).

 Food and drink are not allowed in the lab.
 You may have food & drink in the regular classrooms.

-All the printing is done through the Pharos printing system, same as the main campus.
-For assistance, see the Pharos printing procedures (also on display in the computer lab).
+All the printing is done through the BearPrint printing system, same as the main campus.
+For assistance, check the binder in your computer lab or check with the Site Coordinator.
 When printing, it will ask for your email and password.

 Every August, an $8 credit is put on your account for the academic year.
-If more money is needed, you can add to your account through Ursa.
-If a billing discrepancy occurs, please fill out the Pharos billing discrepancy form (also available on the bulletin board in the lab).
+If more money is needed, you can add funds to your account in the Financial/Billing section in Ursa.
+If a billing discrepancy occurs, please contact Technical Support.

 Classroom equipment: TV/VCR, Elmo machines, laptops, and classroom projectors.
 You can use the projectors to display from our devices or your own computers/devices (adaptors are available).